 We all know what happened 16 days later; the past, the present and the future were indeed obliterated.

-It is the anniversary of Shelley's death today, and i thought the best way to observe this sad occasion was to turn again to the enormous impact he had on both my life and my father's.
-Along the way, I think we will find much to reflect upon, and Shelley may perhaps seem less remote and more immediate - on this of all days.
+It is the anniversary of Shelley's death today [this article was written on July 8th 2017], and I thought the best way to observe this sad occasion was to turn again to the enormous impact Shelley on me and my dad's life - though we had radically different ideas about exactly who Shelley was.
+The "different" Shelleys were the subject of my essay, My Father's Shelley: A Tale of Two Shelleys."
+I want to further explore this theme by digging into a photographic album I discovered among my father's effects after he died.
+It is a slim volume entitled "Shelleyana".
+I think we will find much to reflect upon, and Shelley may perhaps seem less remote and more immediate.

 While he did not appear to have set the acting word on fire, he did seem to progress his career until the Second World War ruined his dreams as it did those of almost everyone else on the planet.